The Golden Boat (1947 film)

-The Golden Boat (Spanish: La barca de oro) is a 1947 Mexican musical comedy drama film directed by Joaquín Pardavé and starring Sofía Álvarez, Pedro Infante and Carlos Orellana.
-It was shot at the Azteca Studios in Mexico City.
+The Golden Boat (Spanish: La barca de oro) is a 1947 Mexican musical comedy drama film directed by Joaquín Pardavé and starring Pedro Infante, Sofía Álvarez, and Carlos Orellana.
+This film marked the film debut of the actress Lilia Prado It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director Edward Fitzgerald.
 It was in the tradition of Ranchera films, popular during the Golden Age of Mexican Cinema.